Adaptive Manipulation using Behavior Trees: Introduction

-\IEEEPARstart{S}{ervice} robots can revolutionize how entire service-oriented domains work, with potential applications including autonomous maintenance in -- often remote -- industrial facilities, such as oil rigs \cite{OilRig}, or care robots in domestic environments \cite{DomesticCare}.
-To complete tasks effectively, robots must autonomously carry out task planning as well as generate and execute motion plans for manipulation tasks.
+Service robots can revolutionize how entire service-oriented domains work, with potential applications including autonomous maintenance in -- often remote -- industrial facilities \cite{Industry, Industry_2}, such as oil rigs \cite{OilRig}, or care robots in domestic environments \cite{DomesticCare_2, DomesticCare_3, DomesticCare}.
+To complete tasks effectively, robots must use observations from the environment to construct and execute a suitable plan; a number of frameworks have been developed for task and motion planning (TAMP) for manipulation \cite{TAMP_Survey, TAMP_Applications_Limitations, TAMP}.

-However, robots generally require highly controlled environments with known task parameters for reliable execution of manipulation tasks.
-Perception prior to manipulation can address visually observable changes, such as geometry, but not intrinsic parameters such as friction, which may affect the completion of tasks that require physical interaction.
-Although adaptive control schemes can help to alleviate this limitation, typical robot behaviors are generally not robust to unexpected deviations from test environments and to differences that are not visually observable, for example a valve handle that is much stiffer for a particular device instance due to exposure to elements, typically corrosion or rust.
-Lack of robustness results in a more frequent need for human supervision and intervention, remote or otherwise.